Estherkii/Shark-Attacks/README.md

 * Given the increasing trend of shark attacks over the years, it's recommended to swim in a pool.

-* If you're a woman, you're in luck, as you have a lower probability of being attacked by a shark.

 * If you're planning to visit the USA, Australia, or South Africa, it's highly advisable to reconsider swimming.

-* If you ever encounter a great white shark, it's genuinely a cause for concern.
+* If you ever encounter a great white shark, it's a cause for concern.